 - Virtual groundbreaking (5:55): Stillwater Crossing Groundbreaking Celebration

-- KTVZ News (2:07): Affordable housing project just one of the big chances underway in southern Bend
+- KTVZ News (2:07): Affordable housing project just one of the big changes underway in southern Bend

 Images and renderings provided by Wishcamper Developement Partners.